datacite/homepage/source/pricelist.html.md

 Each non-profit Direct Member or Consortium Organization that makes use of DOI registration services will pay an annual service fee.
 This fee consists of an Organization fee and tier based DOI registration fee:

-    Organization fee
+Organization Fee

-The organization fee is 500.
+The organization fee is 500€.
 This fee includes all the repositories and prefixes needed by an organization to follow best practices.

-    DOI fee
+DOI Fee
 There are several tiers of for the number of new DOIs registered annually.
 The tiers accommodate different types of organizations and align with the cost impact supporting the DataCite infrastructure.

 <table class="table pricing">